 Private equity investments include those owned by Lazard and those consolidated but not owned by Lazard.
 Private equity investments owned by Lazard are primarily comprised of investments in private equity funds.
-Such investments primarily include (i) Edgewater Growth Capital Partners III, L.P. ("EGCP III"), a fund primarily making equity and buyout investments in middle market companies, (ii) a mezzanine fund, which invests in mezzanine debt of a diversified selection of small- to mid-cap European companies, and (iii) a fund targeting significant noncontrolling-stake investments in established private companies.
+Such investments primarily include (i) Edgewater Growth Capital Partners III, L.P. ("EGCP III"), a fund primarily making equity and buyout investments in middle market companies, (ii) a fund targeting significant noncontrolling-stake investments in established private companies and (iii) until the second quarter of 2017, a mezzanine fund (the "Mezzanine Fund"), which invests in mezzanine debt of a diversified selection of small- to mid-cap European companies.
+Lazard sold its interest in the Mezzanine Fund in May 2017.